What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While this amount is probably the best indication of what a house is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from 1st Quality Appraisals, Inc will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+The bottom line is, an appraiser from 1st Quality Appraisals, Inc will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.